retrocomputacion/retrobbs/docs/readme.md

 - IRC Client (irc_client.py): Basic and very experimental IRC client.
 - RSS feed reader (newsfeed.py): Retrieves the latest 10 entries from the specified RSS feed, upon user selection of the entry it scrapes the target web site for text and relevant picture.
 - Oneliner (oneliner.py): Permits for user generated messages of up to 39 characters.
-- WebAudio streamer (webaudio.py): On the fly conversion and streaming of on-line audio sources (Shoutcast or YouTube)
+- WebAudio streamer (webaudio.py): On the fly conversion and streaming of on-line audio sources (*Shoutcast*, *YouTube* or other sources)
-- Wikipedia (wiki.py): Search and display Wikipedia articles, displays relevant article image if found.
+- Wikipedia (wiki.py): Search and display *Wikipedia* articles, displays relevant article image if found.
-- YouTube snapshot (youtube.py): Display a frame from the specified YouTube video.
+- YouTube snapshot (youtube.py): Display a frame from the specified *YouTube* video.
 It grabs the latest frame if the video is a livestream, otherwise it grabs a random frame.

 ---
-# 1-4 Requirements
+# 1.4 Requirements

 Python version 3.7 or above